Perhaps you don't give computer eye strain much thought, but once it starts to bother you, it's difficult to ignore.

 6. Dim the blue lighting

-Short wavelength blue light is well known for harming the eyes.
-Use special eyewear to cut back on blue light, or lower the screen's color temperature.
+Short-wavelength blue light is well known for harming the eyes.
+Use unique eyewear to reduce blue light or lower the screen's color temperature.
 It's perfect for ongoing use.

 Also Read: Download GTA V On Laptop